-Few things feel worse than being short of waiters during a sudden rush of customers or paying your employees to stand around during a lull.
+To complicate matters, labour costs aren’t consistent.
+They fluctuate throughout the year between busy holiday seasons and dry spells.
+If you’re not optimising your labour costs, you’ll find yourself short of waiters during a sudden rush of customers or paying employees to stand around during a lull.

-Doing a simple calculation of your labor cost percentage, tracking it consistently, organising your payroll log, and automating your scheduling process will reduce the likelihood of that happening.
+Doing a simple calculation of your labour cost percentage, tracking it consistently, organising your payroll log, and automating your scheduling process will reduce the likelihood of that happening.

 You’ll have peace of mind knowing you can react appropriately to surges in customer demand at any point in time.
 With a little work, being over or understaffed may become a thing of the past.

-In this post we share 6 tips for tracking labour cost:
+In this post we share 6 tips for tracking labour costs:

-Fast food chains can achieve labour cost as low as 25%, while table service restaurants most likely find themselves in the 30 to 40 percent range.
+Fast-food chains can achieve labour costs as low as 25%, while table service restaurants most likely find themselves in the 30-40% range.
 This all depends on the menu and service style.
-Food and beverage costs for the restaurant industry typically run between 28 and 35 percent.
+Food and beverage costs for the restaurant industry typically run between 28-35%.

 1. Rethink your schedule regularly